 In preview, disk pools have the following restrictions:

 Only premium SSD-managed disks and standard SSDs, or ultra-disks can be added to a disk pool.

 A disk pool can't be configured to contain both ultra-disks and premium/standard SSDs.
 If a disk pool is configured to use ultra-disks, it can only contain ultra-disks.
 Likewise, a disk pool configured to use premium and standard SSDs can only contain premium and standard SSDs.

 Disks using zone-redundant storage (ZRS) aren't currently supported.

 Disk pools are currently available in the following regions:

 West US 2

-(Disk pool-name) When you deploy a disk pool, there are two areas that will incur billing costs: The price of the disk pool service fee itself, and the price of each individual disk added to the pool.
+(Disk pool-name) When you deploy a disk pool, there are two or two areas that will incur billing costs: The price of the disk pool service fee itself, and the price of each disk added to the pool.
 For example, if you have a disk pool with one P30 disk added, you will be billed for the P30 disk and the disk pool.
 Other than the disk pool and your disks, there are no extra service charges for a disk pool, and you will not be billed for the resources deployed in the managed resource group: MSP_(resource-group-name) (disk pool-name) (region-name).
 (Disk pool-name) (region-name).
 (Region-name).
 (Disk pool-name) (region-name).
 (Region-name).
 (Region-name).(diskpool-name)(region-name).